digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ✔ all checks passed
 ```

-Flux comes with CRDs that let you define the required components for a GitOps-enabled environment.
-An associated Controller must also be present to handle the CRDs and maintain their state, as defined in the manifest files.
+Flux comes with [CRDs](https://fluxcd.io/docs/components/helm/helmreleases#crds) that let you define the required components for a GitOps-enabled environment.
+An associated controller must also be present to handle the CRDs and maintain their state, as defined in the manifest files.

 The following controllers come with Flux: